 In the baseline CR, there is an editor note, as below.

-shall
+Editor’s note: Before step 8, it is FFS whether the UL small data/UL NAS PDU shall be buffered at gNB-DU until gNB-CU-CP verifies successfully via UE’s I-RNTI.

 There are two candidate solutions on the table.